Setting Boundaries with Parents: How to Do It Without Guilt

 When Distance Makes Conversations Harder

-For those of us living in different cities or abroad, the pressure can feel magnified.
+For those of us living in different cities or abroad, especially as NRIs, the pressure can feel magnified.
 When you are not there physically, your parents might call more frequently or react more strongly to small pieces of news because they are trying to bridge the gap with words.
+This is a common experience in NRI caregiving, where distance often amplifies both concern and emotional intensity.

 Distance can make every disagreement feel like a crisis.
 When you set a boundary from thousands of miles away, you cannot follow it up with a physical hug, which can leave a lingering sense of unease.
 This is why having a structured support system is so vital for the modern Indian family.